LnBn/LnBn.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an applied mathematician from Queensland, Australia.
 I received my PhD in Dynamical Systems from the University of Sydney in 2024.
-My research interests include transient chaos, Hamiltonian mechanics, and complex systems.
+My research interests include Dynamical Systems, Complex Systems and Networks.
 I am also an enthusiast of scientific computing, particularly using the Julia programming language.
+Starting in July 2024, I will be a Postdoctoral Research Associate in the School of Electronic Engineering and Computer Science at Queen Mary University of London.

 You can find details of some of my work below.

 (Webpage still under construction)
 {style="text-align: justify;"}